Respiratory Syncytial Virus (RSV), COVID, and Flu Infections in the Winter

 Particulate matter carries these aerosol droplets and allows contagious viruses like the flu, COVID, and RSV to spread more easily.
 Cleaning your indoor air of particulate matter is the best way to combat the spread of RSV infection and other diseases through aerosol droplets indoors.

-An air purifier with a high efficiency air filter and a strong motor is the only trusted air cleaning technology that can guarantee its efficiency in cleaning your indoor air.
-An air purifier can capture allergens, airborne virus droplets, bacteria, dust, pollen, mold, and VOCs.
-Adding an activated carbon filter helps filter out smoke.
+An air purifier with a HEPA filter and a strong motor is the only trusted air cleaning technology that can guarantee its efficiency in cleaning your indoor air.
+An air purifier can capture allergens, airborne virus droplets, bacteria, dust, pollen, and mold spores.
+Adding an activated carbon filter helps filter out smoke and VOCs.
 Running a high-quality air purifier in your home ensures your indoor air quality is healthy.

 The flu, RSV, and COVID are all highly contagious.
 They’re spread easily from person to person by airborne droplets.
 There is no way to completely prevent the spread of a viral infection, but there are medications and vaccines to help mitigate symptoms.
 Visit a doctor to learn more about what medications make sense for respiratory viral infection, typically over the counter medications to treat fever symptoms, and get your COVID and flu vaccines.